menelik7/Bamazon/README.md

 ###### At Startup

-When the Manager starts the app, he will be given the option to choose from a list of menu items:
+When the Manager starts the app, he will be given the opportunity to choose from a list of menu options:

 ![Image of Manager Menu Options](https://menelik7.github.io/Bamazon/images/ManagerView1.PNG)